Bealby/grandpas-pocket-watch-shop/README.md

 move towards checkout

 **Buttons/ Links/ Icons/ Hover Affects**
-For most hover affects a slight oppacity of `0.6` will be used that will subtly change the tone of the button/ links and inform the user to click accordingly.
+For most hover affects a slight opacity of `0.6` will be used that will subtly change the tone of the button/ links and inform the user to click accordingly.

-Larger icons in the Headers/ Navbar/ Footer will hover from a black colour to orange to continue with the main colour theme of the wesbite.
+Larger icons in the Headers/ Navbar/ Footer will hover from a black colour to orange to continue with the main colour theme of the Website.

 For **User Login**, **Checkout** and **Confirm Payment** Buttons/Links will be black with white text and be used to highlight the importance